hubotio/hubot/CONTRIBUTING.md

 # Pull Request Reviews & releasing

-Releasing `hubot` is fully automated using [semantic-release](https://github.com/semantic-release/semantic-release).
+Releasing `Botforge` is fully automated using [semantic-release](https://github.com/semantic-release/semantic-release).
 Once merged into the `main` branch, `semantic-release` will automatically release a new version based on the commit messages of the pull request.
 For it to work correctly, make sure that the correct commit message conventions have been used.
 The ones relevant are

 * `fix: …` will bump the fix version, e.g. 1.2.3 → 1.2.4
 * `feat: …` will bump the feature version, e.g. 1.2.3 → 1.3.0